Article One: General Provisions

 |B- = 2.67||F = 0.00||P = pass *|

 |C+ = 2.33||W = withdrew||F* = fail *|

 |C = 2.00||WF = withdrew failing||NC = no credit *|

 * In a Pass/No Credit/Fail course, a “P” reflects work equivalent to letter grades “A” through “C”; a “NC” reflects work equivalent to letter grades “C-“ through “D-; and “F” is treated as if it were a letter grade of “F.”

-No student may withdraw from a course prescribed by the LL.M. curriculum or enroll in any course not prescribed by the LL.M. curriculum without the permissions of the LL.M.
-Program Director.
-Permission to vary from the curricular requirements of the LL.M.
-Program must be sought at least two weeks before the start of the semester in which the variance is sought.
-If permission to withdraw from a course or vary from the curriculum is sought on the basis of illness, outside work demands, family circumstances, or other extraordinary exigencies, the student must notify the Director as soon as possible and describe in detail the basis for the request.
+No student may withdraw from a course prescribed for his/her cohort or enroll in any course not prescribed for his/her cohort without the permission of the Director.
+Permission to vary from the curricular requirements of a cohort must be sought at least two weeks before the start of the semester in which the variance is sought.
+If permission to withdraw from a course or vary from the cohort’s progression is sought on the basis of illness, outside work demands, family circumstances, or other extraordinary exigencies, the student must notify the Director as soon as possible and describe in detail the basis for the request.
 The student is then bound by the conditions imposed by the Director in order to allow the student to complete the LL.M.